infinitered/ChainReactApp2019/README.md

 - for Android
   - run `react-native run-android`

+# Secrets

+If you are working on the AWS AppSync talk discussion feature of the app, you will need a `.env` file with the proper API token.
+Please ping `@jamon` in the #chainreact channel of the [Infinite Red community Slack](http://community.infinite.red) and we'll hook you up!

 ## :no_entry_sign: TSLint Compliant

 This project adheres to TSLint and Prettier.
 We suggest you enable linting to keep your project compliant during development.
 You can lint the project by running `yarn lint`.